UKGovernmentBEIS/beis-report-official-development-assistance/terraform/README.md

 - `terraform apply` to deploy if using a tfvars file you will need to provide it with `-var-file`
 - If changes are not applied you can run `cf restage <app>`
+- delete the `deploy-credentials.sh` file so that you don't leave plaintext credentials on disk